lucaapp/security-concept/README.md

 This is the document source of luca's security concept.
 Please go here for the HTML version: https://luca-app.de/securityconcept

+## Luca Source Code

+Please find our project on GitLab for the source code: https://gitlab.com/lucaapp

 ## Getting in Touch

 We're interested in your feedback!
 Please start discussions or participate in the ["Discussions" section](https://github.com/lucaapp/security-concept/discussions) of this repository.